XeonicsCA/TT-Verilog-Template/docs/info.md

 All stages use valid/ready handshakes, so if the host stops reading results, backpressure propagates and the ALU will stop accepting new commands without losing any results.

-## How to test
+## How to Test

-Below is a basic example of how to interact with the MAU hardware on a fabricated TinyTapeout chip.
-This code snippet demonstrates loading a 40 bit instruction and reading the result through the psuedo SPI interface.
+This section provides a basic example of how to interact with the MAU hardware once it's fabricated on the TinyTapeout chip.
+The code snippet demonstrates loading a 40 bit (upper half of each byte is unused) instruction and reading the result through the psuedo SPI interface.

 ```python
 def send_instruction(tt, opcode, operands):